stuparm/newslett/readme.md

     "text":"eth OR bitcoin"
 }'
 ```
-You could replace text propery with your own query phrase.
-Once you submit the the request, you will notice
+You could replace text property with your own query phrase.
+Once you submit the request, you will notice
 that new logs will be shown in the console from `content-inquiry`.
 The logs show only the latest submitted (search) query, so the console output changes with every stdout query.

 <br>